Michelle Rothschild-Patterson: New York Goes to Hollywood

 Patterson appeared in two episodes as she visited her daughter while she stayed in Hollywood trying to establish herself as an actress.
 While on the show, Patterson terrified her daughter's assistant, put a photo shoot in jeopardy, and later, after bringing religion into a meeting, criticized a prominent movie producer.
 Pollard later sent Patterson back home after she ruined a recording session by getting into an altercation with Little Jackie vocalist Imani Coppola.

 2016–present: Reality television comeback

 Celebrity Big Brother UK

 On January 5, 2016, Patterson's daughter entered the Celebrity Big Brother house in the United Kingdom to participate on the show's 17th season.
-As one of the rules the housemates were isolated from the outside world for an extended period of time, however, due to a task multiples phones were installed into the house and Patterson was granted brief communication with her daughter.
+As one of the rules the housemates were isolated from the outside world for an extended period of time, however, due to a task multiple phones were installed into the house and Patterson was granted brief communication with her daughter.